tarwn/lessthandot-hugo/blogs/content/posts/2012-09-05-calculating-week-to-date-values.md

 </p>

 <p class="MsoNormal">
   <span style="font-family: verdana,geneva;">In this calculation, I want to use the <em style="mso-bidi-font-style: normal;">week start date</em> in the second parameter, and the currently selected date in the third parameter.
-Let’s take a look at how to create the <em style="mso-bidi-font-style: normal;">week start date</em>.</span>
+Let's take a look at how to create the <em style="mso-bidi-font-style: normal;">week start date</em>.</span>
 </p>

 ### <span style="font-family: verdana,geneva;">Creating the Week Start Date</span> {.MsoNormal}

 <p class="MsoNormal">
   <span style="font-family: verdana,geneva;">In order to create the <em style="mso-bidi-font-style: normal;">week start date</em> I need to first decide what day my week starts on.
-For example purposes, let’s pick Tuesday.
+For example purposes, let's pick Tuesday.
 To support this, first I need to add a column that contains the <em style="mso-bidi-font-style: normal;">DayNameOfWeek</em> value.
 Use the following expression in a calculated field:<br /></span>
 </p>

 <p class="MsoNormal">
-  <span style="font-family: courier new,courier;"> =FORMAT('Dates’[ActualDate], “dddd”)</span>
+  <span style="font-family: courier new,courier;"> =FORMAT('Dates'[ActualDate], “dddd”)</span>
 </p>

 <p class="MsoNormal">